 This was possibly journalistic hype.
 In 1986 the main radio room was equipped with three teletype receivers, Satcom teletype equipment, Satcom telephone equipment, HF transmitter, HF receiver, MF transmitter, MF receiver, emergency receiver, “Corvette” transmitter (not in use), weather facsimile receiver and other equipment.
 The emergency radio room contained both MF and HF transmitters and receivers.
 Number-nine lifeboat had a W/T and R/T installation and there were five portable emergency radios onboard (apparently set to VHF channel 17).
 There were two VHF radios on the bridge.

-When the ship struck, R/O Derkachenko was on watch and he was soon joined by the three other radio officers.
+When the ship struck, R/O Derkachenko was on watch, and he was soon joined by the three other radio officers.
 Chief R/O Moskovkin ordered R/O Anatoliy Krutkov to establish communication with Vladivostok and R/O Fyodorov and R/O Derkachenko to check the equipment for which they were responsible.
 W/T contact with Vladivostok was established, with Mikhail Lermontov – UQTT using 22236 kHz and Vladivostok Radio – UFL using 22435 kHz.
 UQTT then changed to 22273 kHz and UFL transmitted on 16955 kHz.

 After transmitting this telegram, the ship’s main power supply failed and the emergency supply cut in.
 R/O Derkachenko was already manning the emergency radio room when the main radio equipment ceased to function.
 After asking the Captain for further instructions, CR/O Moskovkin ordered his staff to take the radio log and go to their abandon-ship muster stations.
-R/O Fyodorov took the log with him to the number-nine lifeboat.
+R/O Fyodorov took the log with him to the No. 9 lifeboat.
 R/O Krutov was assigned to No. 1 lifeboat, but instead of going to muster stations he went to the emergency radio room, which was by that time deserted.